kiyoNdux/one-month-ml-sprint/README.md

 ## Goals & Reflections

 - I wanted to learn the **fundamentals** of the linear algebra, stats, backend, that are used in ML.
-- I aimed to produce **hackathon-ready pipelines** while keeping everything documented.
 - I kept a **structured record** of my progress, reflections, and project outputs.
-- The sprint allowed me to develop **portfolio-quality projects** that integrate both theory and practice.

 ---